On the Road Chats

 Download the Brochure for Chat details.

 A $50 fee for each “On the Road” Chat is payable to CWH and supports the mission of Centerville-Washington History.
-Chats presented outside of a 10 mile radius from Centerville will require an additional mileage fee of $1 per mile.
+Chats presented outside of a 10 mile radius from Centerville will require an additional mileage fee.

-To reserve a speaker, please contact Centerville-Washington History Education Coordinator, Melissa Wagner at 937.291.2223 or email melissacwh@sbcglobal.net
+To reserve a speaker, please contact Centerville-Washington History Education Coordinator, Carrie Burns at 937.291.2223 or email CarrieCWH@sbcglobal.net

-Ed Ross is a retired businessman, past Centerville-Washington History president, Chairman of the Centerville Board of Architectural Review and owner of the Historic Ida Weller estate.
+Ed Ross is a retired businessman and is the current president of Centerville-Washington History.
+He has served as the Chairman of the Centerville Board of Architectural Review and is the current owner of the historic Ida Weller estate.

 Hylda Strange is a native Daytonian.
-She became a teacher’s aide in the Centerville Public Schools for 20 years.
-She volunteers at Normandy Church in which she is a trustee and works with the Holiday Bazaar.
+She was a teacher’s aide in the Centerville Public Schools for 20 years.
+She volunteers at Normandy Church as a trustee and works with the Holiday Bazaar.
 She is also involved with the Centerville Women’s Civic Club and Centerville-Washington History.
-Hylda’s hobbies include reading, flower gardening and antiques.
+Hylda’s hobbies include reading, flower gardening, and antiques.

 Jerry Strange was born in Dayton, Ohio in 1935.
 He taught mathematics at the University of Dayton for 40 years, from which he retired Professor Emeritus in 2000.
 He is an active member of Centerville-Washington History.
-His hobbies include repair and construction.
-Jerry and Hylda have restored two historic homes in Ripley and Centerville.
-The house in Centerville is the Aaron Nutt Jr. house.
+Jerry and Hylda restored a historic home in Ripley, OH.
+They also restored the Aaron Nutt Jr. house in Centerville.

-Melissa Wagner develops educational programming suitable for all ages for Centerville-Washington History.
-She enjoys working on historical themed collaborations with local groups and family genealogy.
+Melissa Wagner, former Education coordinator for Centerville-Washington History, enjoys working on historical themed collaborations with local groups and family genealogy.